 They are the kind who worm their way into homes and gain control over gullible women, who are loaded down with sins and are swayed by all kinds of evil desires, always learning but never able to come to a knowledge of the truth.
 Timothy 3:1-9

-The Princess was caught in a trap with Hugh, the man she named “Silver-Tongue”.
-He was a ferocious wolf who wormed his way into the home of the Princess, disguised as a handsome, charming man.
+Joanna was caught in a trap with Hugh, the man she named “Silver-Tongue”.
+He was a ferocious wolf who wormed his way into her home disguised as a handsome, charming man.

 A violent man entices his neighbour, and leads him in a way that is not good.
 Proverbs 16:29.

 As time went on, she knew something was wrong.
-In the outside world, Silver-Tongue ate with his wife and kids, visited her at night, and slept at his parent’s house.
+In the outside world, Silver-Tongue ate with his family, visited her at night, and slept at his parent’s house.
 He’d created a triangle for himself that she hated being part of.
 She couldn’t figure out when and how she had even agreed to it.

-The counsellor did not see the contempt on his face, the curl of his lip, or the sneering look.
-She saw a caring, understanding, reasonable man who cared deeply for an angry, tearful woman who wasn’t making any sense.
-The Princess could see she wasn’t being listened to.
+Joanna could see she wasn’t being listened to.
 In a final appeal, she angrily drew the triangle she had been manipulated into on the whiteboard.
 “Is this reasonable, sane or normal?
 What woman would put up with this?
 I need to know!”
-She gave up on being heard after the counsellor dismissed her, telling her to “swap seats with him.”
+She gave up on being heard after the counselor dismissed her, telling her to “swap seats with him.”

-The Princess could not understand it.
-When she had first seen the counsellor alone, the woman had been on her side!
+Joanna could not understand it.
+When she had first seen the counselor alone, the woman had been on her side!
 She had been shown a circle that showed domestic violence, and given some sound advice.
 Relieved at being heard at last, she believed there would be a way out.
 Her relief had been short lived.
-After meeting Silver-Tongue alone, the counsellor’s attitude towards her changed in his favour.
+After meeting Silver-Tongue alone, the counselor’s attitude towards her changed in his favour.
 What on earth had he said?

-The Princess gave up, after telling Silver-Tongue to go away.
-After waiting for a few days, Silver-Tongue manipulated her into trying a different counsellor, with promises he would change.
-She did not know the counsellor he found was from a mental health agency.
-Silver-Tongue used the grief from her father’s illness and death to convince the first counsellor she was mentally ill.
+Joanna gave up, after telling Silver-Tongue to go away.
+After waiting for a few days, Silver-Tongue manipulated her into trying a different counselor, with promises he would change.
+She did not know the counselor he found was from a mental health agency.
+Silver-Tongue used the grief from her father’s illness and death to convince the first counselor she was mentally ill.

-The counsellor believed him and without her knowledge or consent, conspired with Silver-Tongue to recommend the mental health agency behind her back.
-The counsellor sided with the abuser, becoming her judge, never seeing how they had been lied to, conned, manipulated and tricked.
+The counselor believed him and without her knowledge or consent, conspired with Silver-Tongue to recommend the mental health agency behind her back.
+The counselor sided with the abuser, becoming her judge, never seeing how they had been lied to, conned, manipulated and tricked.
 Silver-Tongue was pleased.
 He had won.

 Silver-tongue earned his name from the phrase “Silver-Tongued Devil”.
 His silvery words were wrapped in deceit and broken promises.